thedarkjester/ConsensysAssignment/README.md

 2. Node JS is installed - (everything was tested under `version 12.18.3`)
 3. Git ( it is assumed you know how to use Git and have relevant HTTPS/SSH capability to clone)
 4. A Browser with the MetaMask extension installed (and knowledge on how to use it)
-5. Test Ether on the Rinkeby/Goerli network
+5. Test Ether on the Goerli network

 ## Download, install and build steps
 ### Downloading